lucasmartinelle/Bounty-Dashboard/README.md

 ![banner](https://zupimages.net/up/21/09/e6iu.png)
 The objective of this project is to facilitate the management of your reports as well as collaborative work by providing a web-based solution.

+**Note :** The project is currently in testing phase, do not hesitate to open an issue if you encounter a bug or if you want to suggest an addition.

 ## Available features
 * Dashboard with your customizable statistics according to different filters
 * Add/remove platforms